pagkly/Zed/Investopedia3/Graduated Lease.md

 -   An escalator clause.
 Many graduated lease agreements contain an escalator clause triggered by a rise in an economic index.
 This can also be known as an index clause.
 The Consumer Price Index (CPI) or 10-year U.S. Treasury Bond are common benchmarks.
 When prices rise, the landlord can raise monthly lease payments.
 -   A reappraisal clause.
 A lease agreement may also contain a reappraisal clause which allows for a hike in rent following an annual appraisal of the property.
 Again, this is likely only to result in an increase in rent.
 -   A participation clause.
 This type of clause can force the tenant to contribute to increases in expenses such as utilities, taxes, or maintenance.
 These hikes can be limited by an expense stop provision.
--   A [step-up lease](https://www.investopedia.com/terms/s/step-up-lease.asp).
+-   A [[step-up lease]](https://www.investopedia.com/terms/s/step-up-lease.asp).
 This type of lease is a form of graduated lease whereby increases in rent are built into the agreement and may be used for the lease of an asset that will depreciate in value, such as machinery.
 A start-up may enter into a step-up lease to avoid large payments upfront to buy machinery.
 The start-up anticipates future cash flows arising from the use of the equipment that will allow them to cover larger payments in the future.